pragma-/Plang/README.md

 The value of a statement group is the value of the final statement in the group.

-Plang automatically prints the value of the last statement of the program.
+Plang automatically prints the value and type of the last statement of the program.
 To prevent this, use the `return` keyword as the last statement.

-You may print the values of previous statements explicitly by using the `println` function.
+You may print the values of any statements explicitly by using the `println` function.
+`println` will not print the types.

     $ ./plang <<< 'println(1 + 2); println(3 * 4); 5 - 6'
       3
       12
-      -1
+      -1 (NUM)

 ### Identifiers
     Identifier ::=  ("_" | Letter)  ("_" | Letter | Digit)*